October attack data: The Expression Language injection attacks that skipped past SAST/DAST/WAFs

 October 2024 attacks detected by Contrast ADR

-Of these attacks, the vast majority are what we call probes — harmless attack attempts that blindly target an app/API and never connect with their corresponding vulnerability.
+The vast majority of attacks are what we call probes — harmless attack attempts that blindly target an app/application programming interface (API) and never connect with their corresponding vulnerability.
 It’s absolutely critical to distinguish between probes and real attacks.

 For example, imagine an EL attack that never gets anywhere near the code that actually evaluates expressions — that’s a probe.
 They’re interesting, because you want to know who’s attacking you, but they’re obviously not dangerous.
 Perimeter detection technologies like WAFs and API security products often flag probes as critical attacks, creating false alerts and preventing apps/APIs from working correctly.